AKAviles/Capstone_Back_End_Quote_Machine/README.md

 ## User Stories
 ### User
+1. As a user, I would like to estimated quotes for potential tattoo removal
+2. As a user, I would like to view my saved quotes for future reference
+3. As a user, I would like to delete quotes from my list
+4. As a user, I would like to update my contact information

 ### Admin
+1. As an admin, I would like to view a list of all registered users
+2. As an admin, I would like to be able to delete users
+3. As an admin, I would like to view the list of questions for the consultation
+4. As an admin, I would like to view and edit answers for each question
+5. As an admin, I would like to search for users by email or name
 ## Technical Challenges

+Throughout this project, I've learned a new language in Java and the Spring Framework.
+These are the three main technical challenges I've run into:
+1. Creating a RESTful application with Spring JPA
+2. Completing unit testing for my service layer
+3. Implementing Spring Security features

+With these challenges, I've worked through them by doing the following:
+- Reviewing course material such as code examples, presentations, and my colleagues
+- Reviewing documentation on sites such as W3Schools, MDN, and GeeksforGeeks
+- Leveraging additional educational material through YouTube and Udemy

 ## Description

 Quote-Machine is an app I'm building for a local tattoo removal company.
 The goal is to increase web traffic and provide